heig-lherman/dai-pw03/doc/protocol-multicast.typ

 #set heading(numbering: "1.1.1")

-= Distributed System Monitoring Protocol - Multicast
+= Multicast Distributed System Monitoring Protocol - Multicast

 == Overview

-The Distributed System Monitoring Protocol (DSMP) is a protocol that allows a system to send metrics to a monitoring server.
+The Multicast Distributed System Monitoring Protocol (MDSMP) serves as a crucial tool for efficiently transmitting and collecting system metrics in distributed environments.
+Designed to streamline the process of monitoring, MDSMP enables systems to send metrics data to a central monitoring server.
+This protocol is especially well-suited for scenarios where real-time insights into system performance are essential.
-The protocol is based on a multicast UDP connection, meaning that the server will listen to a specific multicast address and port, and the clients will send their metrics to this address and port.

 == Protocol

-The DSMP protocol uses text-based messages over UDP.
-The messages are send conforming the prometheus metrics format.
-The format is described in the following link: https://prometheus.io/docs/concepts/data_model/

-Seen that the protocol is based on UDP, a connection is not established between the client and the server, meaning that the server will not send any response to the client.
-The server will only listen to the multicast address and port.
-The used port is 6343.
+MDSMP employs text-based messages following the Prometheus metrics format, as described in the Prometheus documentation (https://prometheus.io/docs/concepts/data_model/).
+This standardization ensures compatibility with Prometheus-based monitoring and facilitates easy integration into existing monitoring ecosystems.

+Since MDSMP is based on UDP, it operates without establishing a formal connection between clients and the server.
+This results in a lightweight and efficient communication model, reducing overhead and latency.
+The port used is 9378.

 Multicast addresses groups:
 cpu : 230.0.0.1
 ram : 230.0.0.2
 dsk : 230.0.0.3

-All messages are case sensitive and must be sent using UTF-8 encoding.
+All messages exchanged within the MDSMP protocol must be encoded in UTF-8.
+This standardized encoding scheme ensures compatibility across diverse systems and prevents data corruption during transmission.

 == Messages